1910 Penny Value (2026 Guide): Errors List, “S” & No Mint Mark Worth

 Other Features of the 1910 Penny

-The penny struck in 1910 is made from a bronze alloy consisting of 95 percent copper, with the remainder being a mixture of tin and zinc.
-The coin weighs 3.11 grams and measures 19 millimeters in diameter.
+The 1910 penny is made from a bronze alloy of 95% copper with the remaining 5% a mix of tin and zinc — the same composition used for Lincoln cents through 1942.
+The coin weighs 3.11 grams, measures 19 millimeters in diameter, and is 1.52 millimeters thick, with a plain (smooth) edge.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)